 The Bamberg Symphony – Bavarian State Philharmonic has always enjoyed a special status in the music world.
 Over 7,000 concerts in more than 60 countries and over 500 cities – with that record, the Bamberg Symphony is rightly considered the German touring orchestra.

 That reputation is also in no small part due to the Principal and Guest Conductors who have led and shaped the Bamberg Symphony over the decades.
-In September 2016, Jakub Hrůša assumed musical direction of the Orchestra.
-He is the fifth Chief Conductor in the history of the Bamberg Symphony.
-He followed Jonathan Nott who was the orchestra’s Chief Conductor from 2000 to 2016.
+Taking over the reigns from Jonathan Nott after 16 years, Jakub Hrůša assumed musical direction of the Orchestra in September 2016.

 “For string players, it is a particularly pertinent and fascinating trend.
 When we think of distinctive orchestral ‘sounds’ – the Dresden Staatskapelle, the Bamberg Symphony, the Berlin and New York philharmonics – we are talking most often about the sound of the strings.”